JiaminHan/style_match_recommendatiom/README.md

 # Hack a designer look
 My final project in Metis.
 A pipline to build a recommendation system to help shopper find similar but cheaper products for a designer look.

 Take a look at `hack the designer look.pdf` to overview the project.
+For more detailed information, here's the [blog post](https://medium.com/@jiaminhan/hack-a-designer-look-buy-using-convolutional-neural-networks-e6bd631b1351).

 ## Repo structure